dj-io/blu/blu-cli/README.md

     **- Prompts for Missing Credentials**:

     - **DON'T WORRY**,	If the `.pypirc` file is incomplete (e.g., missing a repository, username, or password), the CLI will guide you through updating it!

-  - Run `sun --help` in developer mode to view the full list of available commands
+  - Run `blu --help` in developer mode to view the full list of available commands
   -  If you modify .env.dev or .env.prod, reload your environment variables:
       ```bash
       source ~/.zshrc  # For Zsh